 External conflict, on the other hand, refers to the conflicts between a character and external forces.

 This type of conflict can be between one character and another or a group (or between groups of characters).
-It can also be between a character and more abstract forces.
-For example, a bleak and hostile environment in a post-apocalyptic novel.
+It can also be between a character and more abstract forces, like societal pressures or even something supernatural.

 Both types of conflict, internal and external, are useful because they create: